-10.1.1 The Sustainability Appraisal has been issued with the Submission Version Estates Local Plan to the Secretary of State, for consideration by an independent Planning Inspector at an Examination in Public.
-Should the Inspector require any Major Modifications to the ELP, these will be reviewed to see if the modifications would need to be subject to further SA.
-Any alterations would be subject to further consultation.
-The Council will subsequently adopt the ELP and a Post Adoption Statement on the SA process, summarising the findings of the assessment, will be published.
+10.1.1 The Sustainability Appraisal was issued with the Submission Version Estates Local Plan to the Secretary of State, for consideration by an independent Planning Inspector at an Examination in Public between 4-6 July.
+The Inspector has outlined proposed Major Modifications to the ELP, which have been considered within this report.
+The revised reports will be subject to further consultation for a period of 6 weeks.
+Should the Inspector consider the revised Plan to be sound, the Council will subsequently adopt the ELP and a Post Adoption Statement on the SA process, summarising the findings of the assessment, will be published.